 Why this site?

-Building a radar at this site would involve the re-development of an existing brownfield site owned by Anglian Water, rather than a green field site.
+Building a radar at this site will involve the redevelopment of an existing brownfield site owned by Anglian Water, rather than a green field site.

 A thorough investigation of possible sites across the region considered the benefits, likely costs, impact on the local environment and community and associated risks for each location.

-This is the only one of the potential sites that would provide 1km resolution coverage over the whole of Norfolk, right up to the coastline.
+This is the only one of the potential sites that can provide 1km resolution coverage over the whole of Norfolk, right up to the coastline.
 This is the finest level of detail possible, much like a large scale map.
-This site also offered the most cost-effective option to the UK taxpayer.
+This site also offers the most cost-effective option to the UK taxpayer.

 We approached several landowners, who owned a number of brownfield sites across the region, where co-locating a radar might fit with their current use of the site, and/or where there was a natural synergy/interest in hosting a radar.
 These included Anglian Water, Environment Agency and MOD amongst others.

 We had to be confident of how the land is likely to be used for the next 25 years, or for the life of the radar.
-If we considered an industrial site, we would need assurances from multiple owners as to how they all intend to use the site in the future.
-We would also risk a greater certainty of conflicting development, which could affect the effectiveness of the radar.
+If we considered an industrial site, we would have needed assurances from multiple owners as to how they all intended to use the site in the future.
+We would also have risked a greater certainty of conflicting development impacting the effectiveness of the radar.

-In addition, Anglian Water were very keen to have the additional data that the radar will offer and therefore helped with the process of investigating possible sites.
+In addition, Anglian Water were very keen to have the additional data and therefore helped with the process of investigating possible sites.
 However, upon investigation all other suggested Anglian Water sites proved to be unsuitable, had no appropriate spare land available or were already earmarked for other uses.

-What would the visual impact of the radar be?
+What will the visual impact of the radar be?

-The radar radome would be visible above the tops of trees as it needs to exceed the tree line to be able to collect observations without interference.
+The radar radome will be visible above the tops of trees as it needs to exceed the tree line to be able to collect observations without interference.